DARR

 The same three steps, traced through the register: the sources on the left, the seven deployer families they become on the right.

 Sources flowing into the Deployer AI Risk Register Each source is a card on the left: the MIT AI Risk Repository with its seven research domains (steps 1 and 2), then the ISO, EU AI Act and MITRE ATLAS gap-analysis additions (step 3).
 Ribbons flow from every card into the register’s seven deployer-facing families on the right; bronze marks the MITRE ATLAS second tier of 61 technique sub-risks.
 Both sides balance at 143.
-SOURCES THE DEPLOY AI RISK REGISTER 82 canonical risks · 61 technique sub-risks · 7 deployer families 1 MIT AI Risk Repository 2 1,835 risk entries → three filters → 61 canonical risks counts = canonical risks per MIT risk domain 1.
+SOURCES THE DEPLOYER AI RISK REGISTER 82 canonical risks · 61 technique sub-risks · 7 deployer families 1 MIT AI Risk Repository 2 1,835 risk entries → three filters → 61 canonical risks counts = canonical risks per MIT risk domain 1.
 Discrimination & Toxicity 8 2.
 Privacy & Security 11 3.
 Misinformation 3 4.
 Malicious Actors & Misuse 9 5.
 Human-Computer Interaction 3 6.
 Socioeconomic and Environmental 11 7.
-AI System Safety, Failures, & Limitations 16 3 ADDED BY GAP ANALYSIS ISO/IEC 23894 and 42001 66 clauses and controls reviewed by hand +9 EU AI Act and GPAI CoP 21 deployer obligations extracted +11 MITRE ATLAS 170 techniques reviewed: 101 top-level, 69 sub-techniques 40 of 101 are attack-chain context, recorded, not added +1 canonical risk: the agentic gap +61 technique sub-risks, a second tier under 12 security-family risks 29 Model & system behaviour +5 13 Governance & process 12 Regulatory compliance 10 Human & usage 7 Security & adversarial +43 6 Data, privacy & content liability +5 5 Third party & supply chain +8
+AI System Safety, Failures, & Limitations 16 3 ADDED FROM STANDARDS ISO/IEC 23894 and 42001 66 clauses and controls reviewed by hand +9 EU AI Act and GPAI CoP 21 deployer obligations extracted +11 MITRE ATLAS 170 techniques reviewed: 101 top-level, 69 sub-techniques 40 of 101 are attack-chain context, recorded, not added +1 canonical risk: the agentic gap +61 technique sub-risks, a second tier under 12 security-family risks 29 Model & system behaviour +5 13 Governance & process 12 Regulatory compliance 10 Human & usage 7 Security & adversarial +43 6 Data, privacy & content liability +5 5 Third party & supply chain +8

 Register tier Risk 82 Sub-risk 61